2021–22 FIBA Europe Cup: Draw

-The draw took place in Freising, Germany at 12:00 CET of August 19.
+The draw took place in Freising, Germany at 12:00 CET on August 19.

-The thirty-two teams will be divided into 4 Seeds and will be drawn into eight groups of four. a maximum of two clubs from the same country can be in the same group.
+The thirty-two teams will be divided into 4 Seeds and will be drawn into eight groups of four.
+A maximum of two clubs from the same country can be in the same group.
 In each group, teams play against each other home-and-away in a round-robin format.
 The group winners and runners-up advance to the second round, while the third-placed teams and fourth-placed teams are eliminated.
 Additionally, Based on a decision of the Board of FIBA Europe, clubs from Russia and Ukraine will be drawn into separate groups in the Draw for the Regular Season.